ray155093/azure-docs.zh-tw/articles/load-balancer/load-balancer-get-started-ilb-arm-ps.md

 <properties
-   pageTitle="使用資源管理員中的 PowerShell 建立內部負載平衡器| Microsoft Azure" description="了解如何使用資源管理員中的 PowerShell 建立內部負載平衡器" services="load-balancer"
-   documentationCenter="na"
-   authors="sdwheeler"
+   pageTitle="Create an internal load balancer using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create an internal load balancer using PowerShell in Resource Manager" services="load-balancer" documentationCenter="na" authors="sdwheeler"